-Entecavir-associated lactic acidosis is uncommon but has been reported in HBV-monoinfected patients with advanced cirrhosis.75 Telbivudine can cause creatine phosphokinase (CPK) elevations >7 times the upper limit of normal, with some reports of myopathy.76 Thus, CPK should be measured at baseline, every 3 to 6 months, and if musculoskeletal symptoms develop.
+Entecavir-associated lactic acidosis is uncommon but has been reported in HBV-monoinfected patients with advanced cirrhosis.88 Telbivudine can cause creatine phosphokinase (CPK) elevations >7 times the upper limit of normal, with some reports of myopathy.89 Thus, CPK should be measured at baseline, every 3 to 6 months, and if musculoskeletal symptoms develop.
 If CPK levels are elevated, telbivudine should be discontinued and replaced with another anti-HBV agent (AI).

 Adefovir causes renal tubular disease at doses of 30 mg/day or higher, but this toxicity is uncommon at the recommended 10 mg/day dose.
-In HBV-monoinfected patients, incidence of increased creatinine levels with 5 years of adefovir therapy ranges from 3% to 8%.77,78
+In HBV-monoinfected patients, incidence of increased creatinine levels with 5 years of adefovir therapy ranges from 3% to 8%.90,91

-All classes of ARVs have been associated with hepatotoxicity, as evidenced by substantial elevations in serum aminotransferases.83 ARV-associated hepatotoxicity may be dose dependent or idiosyncratic.
-The risk of hepatotoxicity has been consistently associated with elevated pre-ART aminotransferases (ALT, aspartate aminotransferase) and the presence of HBV or HCV co-infection before initiation of ART.84-92 However, despite this increased risk of hepatotoxicity in the setting of HCV or HBV co-infection, most (80%–90%) co-infected patients do not have hepatotoxicity,87 and clinically significant hepatotoxicity is rare; aminotransferase levels return to baseline in most cases, even if the offending medication is continued.85,93 Therefore, discontinuing ART usually is not necessary in the presence of hepatotoxicity unless patients have symptoms of hypersensitivity (e.g., fever, lymphadenopathy, rash), symptomatic hepatitis (i.e., nausea, vomiting, abdominal pain, or jaundice), or elevations in serum aminotransferase levels >10 times the upper limit of normal.
-However, the development of jaundice is associated with severe morbidity and mortality and the offending drug(s) should be discontinued (AIII).94
+Flares are worse in patients with more severe liver disease, especially in those with cirrhosis.93 Distinguishing between ARV-associated hepatotoxicity or other causes of hepatitis (acute hepatitis A, C, D or E virus, Epstein-Barr virus, herpes simplex virus, cytomegalovirus) and IRIS may be difficult.
+ARV-associated hepatotoxicity may be dose-dependent or idiosyncratic.
+The risk of hepatotoxicity has been consistently associated with elevated pre-ART aminotransferases (ALT, aspartate aminotransferase) and the presence of HBV or HCV coinfection before initiation of ART.94-101 However, despite this increased risk of hepatotoxicity in the setting of HCV or HBV coinfection, most (80%–90%) coinfected patients do not have hepatotoxicity,97 and clinically significant hepatotoxicity (elevated direct bilirubin) is rare; aminotransferase levels return to baseline in most cases, even if the offending medication is continued.95,102 Therefore, discontinuing ART usually is not necessary in the presence of hepatotoxicity unless patients have symptoms of hypersensitivity (e.g., fever, lymphadenopathy, rash), symptomatic hepatitis (i.e., nausea, vomiting, abdominal pain, or jaundice), or elevations in serum aminotransferase levels >10 times the upper limit of normal.
+However, the development of jaundice is associated with severe morbidity and mortality and the offending drug(s) should be discontinued (AIII).103

-The major problem in managing ALT flares is distinguishing between drug-induced liver injury and hepatitis B reactivation, IRIS, emergence of drug resistance, and HBeAg seroconversion.
+The major problem in managing ALT flares is distinguishing between drug-induced liver injury and HBV reactivation, IRIS, emergence of drug resistance, and HBeAg seroconversion.
 In drug-induced liver toxicity, determining the offending medication also can be challenging.
 A review of the medication history and testing for serum HBV DNA, HBeAg, HIV RNA levels, and CD4 cell count can help distinguish between these possibilities.
 Liver histology also may help to differentiate drug toxicity (e.g., increased eosinophils) from viral hepatitis (e.g., portal inflammation).
 If the flare is severe or HBV drug resistance is suspected, then consultation with a hepatologist is recommended.
 Other causes of abnormal liver tests should be sought, including use of drugs or alcohol, other viral hepatitis infections (hepatitis A, C, D, and E), and nonalcoholic fatty liver disease.

 Managing Treatment Failure